mdredyanahmed/mdredyanahmed/README.md

   - Exoplanet detection
   - Characterizing exoplanet atmospheres and compositions
   - Binary stars
-- 🚀 **Current Work**: Exploring new methods for exoplanet detection with the TOLIMAN space telescope mission.
+- 🚀 **Current Work**: Exoplanet detection with the TOLIMAN space telescope mission.

 ### ✈️ Beyond Science
 - 🌍 **Traveler**: I aim to visit a new country every year, embracing new experiences, cultures, and perspectives.